metaborg/spoofax-intellij/BUILD.md

 ## Running and debugging

-To run/debug the plugin, use the `Spoofax Plugin` run/debug configuration.
+To run/debug the plugin, use the `Spoofax IDEA Plugin` run/debug configuration.

-To debug the target builder, run the `Spoofax Plugin (Builder)` run configuration.
+To debug the target builder, run the `Spoofax IDEA Plugin (Debug JPS)` run configuration.
 In the newly started IntelliJ IDEA Plugin instance, click _Build_ &rarr; _Make Project_.
 The plugin instance will wait for you to attach a debugger.
-Now use the `Spoofax Remote` debug configuration to attach a debugger to the plugin instance.
+Now use the `Spoofax JPS Plugin` debug configuration to attach a debugger to the plugin instance.
 The build will continue with debugging enabled.

 ## Deploying